wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 3: Create the start game function

-Define a function that changes the screen state to PLAYING when called, triggering the navigation to GameMap.
+Define a `startGame` function that changes the screen state to PLAYING, triggering navigation to GameMap.

 ```javascript
 export default function SplashScreen() {